What to do in the Event of a Cyber Attack.

 First things first, don’t panic.
 It’s undoubtedly a horrific situation to find yourself in, but by staying focused throughout the process, you will be able to handle the attack and fight back much more quickly.

-Step 2: Communicate to key stakeholders
+Step 2: Communicate with key stakeholders

 As part of your Disaster Recovery strategy, key stakeholders across the business should be aware of their roles in the event of a cyber attack.
 HR, for instance, should be in charge of employee communication.
 IT should be involved in containment and recovery and marketing will be responsible for external communications.
 As soon as an attack is identified, mobilise the team and put your planning into action.